kaaproject/kaa/doc/Programming-guide/Using-Kaa-endpoint-SDKs/Java/index.md

 To do this, set the path to the new folder using the `setWorkingDirectory()` method and then pass the client properties instance as an argument of the `DesktopKaaPlatformContext` constructor.

-## Comparing platforms
+## Platform comparison

-The only difference between the Android client and the Java desktop client is the implementaion of the `KaaPlatformContext` class.
+The only difference between the Android client and the Java desktop client is the implementation of the `KaaPlatformContext` class.
 See the table below for comparison between the desktop and Android clients.

 |Method|Desktop|Android| Description |